shahlab/teaching/2019-Fall-CompGen/README.md

 D | ≥ 60%
 F | < 60%

 **Note:** Grades will not be curved.
-Your grade is based on your own effort and progress, not based on competition with your classmates.
+Your grade will be based on your own effort and progress, and not based on competition with your classmates.

 **Note for graduate students:** A grade of **D+** or below will automatically be marked as an **F**.